Bioconductor/bioconductor.org/content/about/awards.md

 2. Full name and e-mail address of the nominee.
 3. The relevant award criteria.
 4. Motivation for the nomination and how the nominee satisfies the selected award criteria.

+The form is available 3-4 months before the annual Bioconductor conference.
+It will be advertised on the conference website, Bioconductor social media platforms, and support site forums.

 # FAQ
 * __Am I allowed to nominate more than one person?__